 11:15 a.m. – 12:30 p.m.

 Join N.C.
-Housing Coalition Executive Director Satana Deberry and N.C.
-Housing Finance Agency Executive Director Bob Kucab for an overview of what happened in the 2013 General Assembly and how it will impact affordable housing, your business and your clients.
-Judith Kennedy, president and CEO, National Association of Affordable Housing Lenders, Washington, DC, will lend her insight into the latest housing-related happenings at the federal level.
+Housing Coalition Executive Director Satana DeBerry and N.C.
+Housing Finance Agency Executive Director A. Robert Kucab for an overview of what happened in the 2014 General Assembly and how it will impact affordable housing, your business and your clients.
+Robert C. Moss, principal and national director of government affairs, CohnReznick, will share his insights on federal housing issues.

 We will make all powerpoint presentations available on our website after the conference.